Coape History, Family Crest & Coats of Arms

 The surname Coape was first found in Northamptonshire and Buckinghamshire where the family "appear in the character of civil servants of the crown in the reign of Richard II and Henry IV, and were rewarded with large grants of land."
 The held family seats at Hardwick and Hanwell, both in the neighbourhood of Banbury.

 Another source claims " Staffordshire is the home of the Copes, who are most numerous in the district of Stoke - on - Trent.
 In the reign of Charles II., Jonathan Cope, of Rauton Abbey, was High Sheriff for the county.
 The name is also represented in Cheshire and Derbyshire.
 The ancestors of the line of baronets of this name seem to hail originally from Oxfordshire.
 In the 13th century the name was established in Bucks, Beds, London, Suffolk, Norfolk, Lincolnshire."

-Important Dates for the Coape family
+Early History of the Coape family

 This web page shows only a small excerpt of our Coape research.
 Another 59 words (4 lines of text) covering the years 1578, 1549, 1551, 1557, 1614, 1588, 1601, 1604, 1614, 1690, 1760, 1745, 1632, 1675, 1660, 1675 and 1797 are included under the topic Early Coape History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Coape include Cope, Coap, Coape, Copes and others.

 Early Notables of the Coape family (pre 1700)